thautwarm/julia-android-example/README.md

 ## Patches

-We uses Rust to build the Julia-generated C++ project and integrate them into Flutter.
+I use Rust to build the Julia-generated C++ project and integrate them into Flutter.

 However, the generated library requires `libc++_shared.so` on Android.
 I use patches from [this](https://github.com/Losses/rune/pull/26):